Updated January 3, 2020

-And you know, it’s probably different for different generations.
+It’s probably different for different generations.
 Something like sexual harassment, I didn’t really pay too much attention to it.
-Things that I never really thought about as explicit sexual harassment, but it’s just that invasion of space … in looking back, I realize it’s been happening to me throughout my entire career.
+In looking back though, I realize it’s been happening to me throughout my entire career.
 You know, now I think, “Oh my god, that was sexual harassment?”
-But yeah, sometimes men would grab you—I mean, obviously not touching any part that would be really uncomfortable—but they’d grab you, they’d make jokes.
-I would always try to brush it off by making fun back.
+It was never anything too uncomfortable – more like, an invasion of space.
+I would always try to brush it off with a joke.
 It was a way to defend myself.
-I think women in general, we try to be the hero.
+Generally, women try to be the hero.
 We have to be strong to be cut out for this job.
 I’m not saying you have to behave like a man, but you have to remember that we are still being judged based on gender.

 How we work as chefs—it’s consuming.
 It’s literally the role of surviving.
 You survive situations that are uncomfortable or situations that are hard.
 We work with a cold, we work with a broken arm, we work with a burn or a cut, you know?
 I’m not the person to be like, “Oh, I’m gonna stay at home because I have a cold and I don’t feel well.”
 I think it’s that way for everyone in this business, for both women and men.